 CALL FOR ABSTRACTS

-SMHR & ASBDD 2026 CALL FOR ABSTRACTS ARE NOW OPEN!
+SMHR-ASBDD 2026 CALL FOR ABSTRACTS ARE NOW CLOSED

-Abstract submissions for the Society for Mental Health Research (SMHR) and Australasian Society for Bipolar & Depressive Disorders (ASBDD) 2026 Conference are now open.
+The call for abstracts has now closed for the Society for Mental Health Research (SMHR) and Australasian Society for Bipolar & Depressive Disorders (ASBDD) 2026 Conference.
+Authors will be notified of the outcome of their submission on Monday 13 July 2026.

 The theme for the 2026 Conference is “Weaving Connection and Knowledge”, representing the commitment to bring together Indigenous knowledge and Western scientific approaches to improve mental health outcomes.